 Removing unwanted tattoos by laser is by far the most popular and reliable way of doing so, although it is worth bearing in mind that even though laser tattoo removal technology has come a long way over the years, certain ink colours are harder to remove than others.

 Although often surprising for people to discover, generally speaking, the darker the ink colour is, the easier it is to remove, with black and grey being the easiest.
-That said, although black ink is considered the easiest to remove, it is worth noting that there are thousands of different black inks out there, and some respond to laser far better than others.
+That said, although black ink is considered the easiest to remove, it is worth noting that there are thousands of different black inks out there and some respond to laser treatment far better than others.
 The only way of finding this out, however, is to actually start the treatment.